 Example: Create a new website

-While setting up IIS and stoppin the default website is interesting, it isn’t quite useful yet.
+While setting up IIS and stopping the default website is interesting, it isn’t quite useful yet.
 After all, typically people use IIS to set up websites of your own.
-Fortunately, using DSC, adding another website is as simple as using the File and xWebsite resources to copy the website content and configure the website.
+Fortunately, using DSC, adding another website is as simple as using the File and xWebsite resources to copy the website content and configure the website with a default page.

 configuration Sample_xWebsite_NewWebsite